Rizzoli & Isles: Broadcast

 The series, shown in original broadcast order, began airing on Lifetime in September 2020 as well as Start TV in January 2021.

-More syndicated reruns began airing on USA Network in January 2023.

 Streaming

 Rizzoli & Isles was available to stream on Peacock beginning in July 2025, after previously being available on HBO Max until June 2024.
 The series is available to stream on Amazon Prime Video in the UK, Australia and Canada.

 Reception

 Ratings

 The series started strong in the ratings, as 7.55 million viewers tuned in for the premiere episode.
 Rizzoli & Isles was the second most-watched cable program on the evening of July 12, 2010, behind its lead-in, The Closer, which had 110,000 more viewers.
 The show finished the week in third behind The Closer and the final episode of Deadliest Catch.

 The premiere set a record as the highest-rated debut for a commercial-supported cable series, and it was the second-highest debut ever for a basic cable TV series.
 Rizzoli & Isles is second only to the 2008 premiere of Raising the Bar, which attracted 7.7 million viewers during its commercial-free debut.
 Live + 7 day ratings for the premiere updated the show's status as the all-time most-watched cable series launch, with DVR viewers increasing the show's rating to just over 9 million viewers.

 The show has ranked in the top five cable programs all five seasons and was the number one basic cable program in its fifth season.